nathankwok/metamcp/deploy/DEPLOYMENT.md

 2. Set up Google Cloud infrastructure (VM, static IP, firewall rules)
 3. Clean up existing DNS records and create new A records for your domain and www subdomain
 4. Upload SSL certificates to the VM and configure Nginx with HTTPS
-5. Install Node.js (LTS) and @google/gemini-cli on the VM
+5. Install Node.js (LTS) and @google/gemini-cli on the VM with API key configuration
+6. Copy environment variables and production configuration files to the VM
-6. Deploy and start the application with production configuration
+7. Deploy and start the application with production configuration
-7. Perform comprehensive health checks including SSL verification
+8. Perform comprehensive health checks including SSL verification

 ## What Gets Deployed